chengstark/ProtoPMed-EEG/README.md

 **Prerequisites**: PyTorch version 1.10.2 **Recommended hardware**: 1 to 2 NVIDIA Tesla P-100 GPUs, or 2 NVIDIA Tesla K-80 GPUs, or 1 to 2 NVIDIA 2080RTX GPUs

-Download the model folder [here](https://drive.google.com/drive/folders/1snCQlW2Q9U8w3tUWtIHUYD2hpP8wSCKL?usp=sharing).
+Download the model folder (including, model weight, prototype data and prototype json file) [here](https://drive.google.com/drive/folders/1snCQlW2Q9U8w3tUWtIHUYD2hpP8wSCKL?usp=sharing).

 Note: the .sh files refernced here have been set up to work with a slurm batch submission system.
       If you do not have a slurm batch submission system, you can run them by typing "source